cncf/toc/proposals/incubation/kyverno.md

-# Propose Kyverno to Incubation Stage
+# Proposal Kyverno for incubating

 ## Table of Contents